MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 -- *Slide* --

-## Exercise

-Find and run the terminal program, or command line, on your computer.
+### Find and run the terminal program, or command line, on your computer.

 OSX users can do a Spotlight Search for 'terminal'.